22 Examples of Customer Retention Strategies That Actually Work

 Customer Retention Strategy Example: Chewy

 People are passionate about how much they love their pets.
-(Just ask my cat Leela, who I recently purchased a condo for.
-It's only four feet tall, but still.)

-Pet supply eCommerce company Chewy knows its customers love their pets.
+Pet supply ecommerce company Chewy knows its customers love their pets.
 It also knows they can buy pet food and supplies from a variety of companies — including Amazon — for similar prices.

-So it uses the principle of surprise reciprocity to delight its customers with spur-of-the-moment gifts and cards for their pets.
+So, it uses the principle of surprise reciprocity to delight its customers with spur-of-the-moment gifts and cards for their pets.

 13. Offer support on the right platforms.

-Part of knowing and understanding your customers is knowing where they spend their days using your product, and how they most want to get customer support when needed.
+Part of knowing and understanding your customers is knowing where they spend their days using your product and how they most want to get customer support when needed.

 Customer Retention Strategy Example: Slack